cobalt-org/liquid-rust/README.md

 Creating your own filters is very easy.
-Filters are simply functions or closures that take an input `Value` and a `Vec<Value>` of optional arguments and return a `String` to be rendered.
+Filters are simply functions or closures that take an input `Value` and a `Vec<Value>` of optional arguments and return a `Value` to be rendered or consumed by chained filters.

 ```rust
 use liquid::{Renderable, Context, Value, FilterError};